 Date Activity September Communications and updates are made available on the AAUW California website, including Tech Trek information.
-Branches follow up with campers to get accurate contact information and set up meet and greets with sponsors, schools, and alumnae and their families.
-October Post- camp meeting(s) with camp directors and committee members take(s) place, online or in-person as health and budget constraints may allow.
-Meetings include early budget reviews, survey results, personnel Perchanges, committee schedules, and camp and national updates.
-Camp directors or treasurers prepare a draft final budget for the current year for the Tech Trek financial liaison.
-November Tech Trek program director provides resources to the participating camps and branches by the end of November that provides all necessary guidelines and resources for use in communications with schools, campers, donors, and other stakeholders.
+Branches follow up with campers to get accurate contact information and set up post-camp meet and greets with sponsors, schools, and alums and their families.
+October Post-camp meeting(s) with camp directors and committee members take(s) place, online or in-person as health and budget constraints may allow.
+Meetings include early budget reviews, survey results, personnel changes, committee schedules, and camp and national updates.
+Camp directors or treasurers prepare a preliminary budget for the following year for the Financial Liaison to share with the state Finance Committee for review prior to the CFO submitting a motion to approve to the state board.
+November Tech Trek program director provides resources to the participating camps and branches by the end of November that provide all necessary guidelines and documents for use in communicating with schools, campers, donors, and other stakeholders.
 Tech Trek program director requests branch participation intent and provides camp directors and financial liaison access to related data.
-Camp directors each prepare a preliminary budget for the next year using current year results and submit to the program director.
-December Tech Trek financial liaison presents revised Tech Trek preliminary budget to AAUW California finance committee for review.
-The finance committee presents it as a motion to the AAUW California BOD for approval at their January board meeting.
-Dec-March Camp directors and branches engage teachers, alumnae, and volunteers in the coming camp season.
+December Camp directors and Program Director jointly determine whether allocations will be required at camp(s), the protocol that will be used to determine any such allocations, and any options available at affected camps.
+Allocations may be based on the level and type of volunteerism historically provided to the camp, the portion of selected candidates from Title I schools (or other institutions that can demonstrate similar economic eligibility criteria such as Free or Reduced Price Lunch recipients greater than 40% of total student population), or a mix of both.

+Dec-March Camp directors and branches engage teachers, alums, and volunteers in the coming camp season.
+January Final adjustments are made to camper fees if required and submitted for review by BOD in mid-January.
 January - March Branch contacts schools, begins nomination and application process.
 Invitations to apply are sent.
 Staff application link distributed to branches and camps and placed on the website.

-January AAUW California Board reviews and approves preliminary budget with fees and camp options.
-As required, branch camper allocations may be set based on total camp capacity.
-Camp directors and the Tech Trek program director will collaborate as required to define any branch allocations.
 February 15 Deadline Branch Participation Memorandum of Understanding is submitted online by branch president and TT branch coordinator.
 March 15 Deadline for branches to submit camper sponsorship fees to camp treasurers.
 April 15 Branch coordinators identify selected campers online; campers and camps notified.
-February, March, April Camp directors order camp supplies, finalize daily schedules, and keep all camp staff and volunteers updated.
+February-April Camp directors order camp supplies, finalize daily schedules, and keep all camp staff and volunteers updated.
 April Camp directors review camp staff and stipend with Tech Trek program director for final budget approval at least two months prior to camp.
 Later staff additions/changes are sent to the Tech Trek program director with appropriate budget addendum April - June Camp directors distribute information to campers 1-2 months in advance of the camp date, ensuring that all campers and staff are in the system of record for data collection with all needed information submitted, appropriate notifications sent, and documentation review completed.
-May-June Branches conduct meet and greets and orientations with new campers, alumnae, and branch members.
+May-June Branches conduct meet and greets and orientations with new campers, alums, and branch members.
 June-August Camps take place.
 Directors send staff and camper lists, camp schedules and the after-camp report (see 403.3) to the Tech Trek program director before the Tech Trek Annual Meeting in the fall.